raizcap/martian-robots-code-challenge/README.md

 There are two ways to prepare the environment: execute the OS dependant setup script or execute the docker commands in the correct order.

 - Executing the setup script: run the MacSetup.sh script in the folder where it's located.
-If there is no error, you should see two Docker containers running: CodeChallengeDB and CodeChallengeAPI.

 - Running the next commands in Terminal (Mac) or Powershell (Windows) for creating and running the Docker containters: